SecureCodeWarrior/sensei-blog-examples/pojoexamples/src/main/java/privateconstructors/readme.md

 The YAML is slightly different from the GUI.

-In the GUI I configure it to look kfor a class without a child method which is a constructor 'yes'.
+In the GUI I configure it to look for a class without a child method which is a constructor 'yes'.
 We use 'yes' in the GUI instead of 'true' to make the GUI a little more human friendly.

 This recipe will now only reveal itself for any class without a constructor.